adombeck/python-sgx/README.md

         sudo usermod -a -G sgx $USER

-	 Remember that this change will only take effect after a new login.
+	  Note that this will only take effect after a new login.

 ## Uninstallation